ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 ## Replication connectivity over the Internet
 {: #arch-pattern-vcf-zerto-xconnectivity-public-internet}

-When replicating over a public network, the {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation instance needs to connect to on-premises VMware and Zerto deployments.
+When replicating over a public network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises VMware and Zerto deployments.
 Two alternative patterns are introduced for this connectivity.

 In this first alternative pattern, the connectivity is established by using VPC VPNaaS site-to-site IPsec VPN.
 The following diagram introduces the high-level steps to configure and deploy this connectivity type.